Azure/azure-sdk-for-java/sdk/identity/azure-identity/README.md

 In addition to configuring the `managedIdentityClientId` via code, it can also be set using the `AZURE_CLIENT_ID` environment variable.
 These two approaches are equivalent when using the `DefaultAzureCredential`.

 ### Authenticate a user in Azure Toolkit for IntelliJ with `DefaultAzureCredential`
-To Authenticate using IntelliJ, please ensure that configuration instructions [here](https://learn.microsoft.com/azure/developer/java/sdk/identity-dev-env-auth#sign-in-azure-toolkit-for-intellij-for-intellijcredential) have been successfully completed.
+To Authenticate using IntelliJ, ensure that configuration instructions [here](https://learn.microsoft.com/azure/developer/java/sdk/identity-dev-env-auth#sign-in-azure-toolkit-for-intellij-for-intellijcredential) have been successfully completed.

 The below example demonstrates authenticating the `SecretClient` from the [azure-security-keyvault-secrets][secrets_client_library] client library using the `DefaultAzureCredential`, on a workstation with IntelliJ IDEA installed, and the user has signed in with an Azure account to the Azure Toolkit for IntelliJ.